What is Sthan?

 That flips the incentives the per-user model gets wrong.
 Because adding a person costs nothing, you put everyone in the system — every closer, every seasonal hire — so no lead works around the CRM during your busiest weeks.
 The full reasoning, and a like-for-like per-user-versus-per-project breakdown, is in our pricing and ROI transparency guide.

-So which model should you actually choose?
+Which pricing model should you choose?

 Be honest about your own shape, because per-user genuinely wins for some teams.
 If you have three or fewer users, Zoho's free tier is hard to beat and you should take it.
 If your team is tiny and stable — say two or three people who never flex with launches — a low per-seat plan can work out cheaper than any flat fee, and you should run that math rather than assume otherwise.